 Special Stewardship Lands are also part of the Department’s portfolio.
 Over 11,000 acres have been set aside for protection of scenic, natural resource, cultural, educational and recreational values

 The Department offers short- and long-term authorizations for a wide variety of uses on state-owned land.
-All real property transactions are handled out of the agency’s Eastern Region Office in Bend.
+All real property transactions are handled out of the Bend Field Office.

 All state-owned lands and mineral rights under the Department’s jurisdiction are available for prospecting, with few exceptions.
-If you are interested in:
+Please contact the Bend Field Office if you are interested in:

 The Department offers lease and licenses for a wide variety of uses of state-owned land not authorized by other agency rules.
 A special use authorization allows a person to use a specific area of state-owned land under specific terms and conditions for a specific length of time.
 Such uses may include: